KanteTran/KanteTran/README.md

 - 👋 Hi, I’m @KanteTran
-- 👀 I’m interested in Data Engineering, Big Data, System
+- 👀 I’m interested in SoftWare Engineering, Big Data, System
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Indie SE hehe :D
 - 💞️ I’m looking to collaborate on building a new product or interesting business.
-- 📫 How to reach me trannkhanhhung@gmail.com
+- 📫 How to reach me dantekanzz@gmail.com
 - ⚡ Fun fact: I like talking :D

 <!---